 Use Your Voice

-The trucking community has the ability to have a big impact on this year’s election, so it’s important to do your research on each candidate and cast your vote this Fall.
-The only wasted vote is no vote, so be sure to let your voice be heard, even when you’re out on the road.
-Let the voice of the trucker be heard!
+It’s not a surprise that the majority of the population does not vote come election time.
+So, truckers who participate in the voting process can help increase the turnout!
+The trucking community has the ability to have a big impact on this year’s election.
+So, it’s important to do your research on each candidate and cast your vote this Fall.
+The only wasted vote is no vote!
+Truckers, be sure to make your voice heard, even when you’re voting from the road.